kumar303/nose-nicedots/README.rst

 - Python 2.5, 2.6 and 2.7 are supported at the moment.
 Other versions might work too.
-- SkipTest is not fully supported.
-It kinda works.
 - If any other plugin needs to patch the unittest result then it will conflict with Nice Dots.